carlaprv/workshop-machine-learning-titanic/README.md

 # ML Workshop: exploring survival on the Titanic

-This Jupyter Notebook was used do give a workshop about Machine Learning with Python in Brazil with the support of [Womakerscode Community](https://github.com/WoMakersCode).
+This Jupyter Notebook was used do give a workshop about Machine Learning with Python in Brazil with the support of [WoMakersCode Community](https://github.com/WoMakersCode).

 ## Getting Started